-Compliance requirement Reference Generator Classification Automatic Access Standard Minimum Access Standard Protection operating speed for internal short circuit faults.
-5.3.2.4 (Page 68) All generators.
-All protection must operate with sufficient speed to grade adequately for all possible short circuit levels with the distribution network protection with the margin listed above.
-All protection must operate with sufficient speed to grade adequately for the most probable short circuit levels with the distribution network protection with the margin listed above.
-In some situations where the distribution network protection uses high speed fuses adequate grading may not be necessary for all fault currents and therefore slower generator protection may be accepted.
-Backup protection for internal generator installation faults.
-5.3.2.5 (Page 70) All generators.
+Compliance requirement Reference Generator Classification Automatic Access Standard Minimum Access Standard Backup protection for internal generator installation faults.
+5.3.2.5 (Page 71) All generators.
 Backup protection shall be implemented to operate in the event that the primary protection fails to detect or clear a fault.
 Fault types covered include short circuit faults and anti-islanding protection.
 Power quality type protection does not require backup.
 Backup protection principles apply to both primary plant and secondary control systems.
 For short circuit faults on the main switchboard distribution network protection can be used as backup.
 Fail safe devices such as fuses do not require backup.
 A risk assessment is required to justify not installing backup protection systems to detect and clear internal generator installation faults.
 Reduced levels of redundancy or backup will only be permitted by the DNSP if the generator only synchronises with the distribution network for short periods of time and the risk assessment shows that the cost of additional protection schemes is not economic.
 External short circuit faults (on the distribution network).
-5.3.3 (Page 70) All generators.
+5.3.3 (Page 71) All generators.
 For all short circuit faults within the declared protection zone the generator protection must detect the fault and disconnect the generator from the distribution network as quickly as practically possible and no slower than the distribution network protection.
 For all short circuit faults within the declared protection zone the generator protection must detect the fault and disconnect the generator from the distribution network as quickly as practically possible.
 Protection grading of external faults (on the distribution network).
-5.3.3.3 (Page 72) All generators.
+5.3.3.3 (Page 74) All generators.
 Coordinates with the DNSP protection for all fault types and locations based on a normal network configuration.
 Does not coordinate with DNSP protection, i.e. the generator may trip unnecessarily.
 This is only acceptable if tripping of the generator can be tolerated.
+Detection and interruption of phase to ground fault current on the distribution network.
+5.3.3.4 (Page 75) LV generators.
+The generator must detect and clear all phase to ground faults within the protection zone.
+No fault detection methods required however the generator must trip following the operation of distribution network protection to avoid an electrical island in accordance with anti-islanding protection standards.